History of Demi Moore in Timeline

 Demi Moore

-Demi Moore is an American actress and producer who gained significant recognition in the 1980s, eventually becoming the highest-paid actress globally by 1995.
-Throughout her career, she has received numerous accolades, including a Golden Globe Award, a Screen Actors Guild Award, and nominations for an Academy Award, a British Academy Film Award, and an Emmy Award, highlighting her contributions to the film industry.
+Demi Moore is an American actress who gained significant recognition in the 1980s, eventually becoming the highest-paid actress in the world by 1995.
+She has received a Golden Globe Award and a Screen Actors Guild Award, and she has been nominated for an Academy Award, a British Academy Film Award, and an Emmy Award.
+Moore was also named one of Time's 100 most influential people in the world in 2025.

 1983: Separation from Freddy Moore

-In 1983, Demi Moore and Freddy Moore separated, leading to a relationship with Timothy Hutton.
+In 1983, Demi Moore and Freddy Moore separated, after which Demi had a relationship with Timothy Hutton.

-September 1984: Filed for divorce from Freddy Moore
+September 1984: Filing for Divorce from Freddy Moore

 In September 1984, Demi Moore filed for divorce from Freddy Moore.